-This is also one of the vital movements in playing table tennis.
+It is also one of the vital movements of playing table tennis.
 If you opt to learn how to serve in tennis, you need to master your body motions.
 As advised, your stance should have you in a good position.

 Based on the tips on how to improve your serving, you can easily say it is easy to beat your opponent and win the game.
 But, mastering these basic serving tips is not too fast and easy.
 It requires enough time and effort.
 So, make sure you spend enough time to practice the serving tip before playing.

-With your ideas about the basic tips in table tennis serving, it is easy for you to get a high score.
+With your ideas about the essential tips in table tennis serving, it is easy for you to get a high score.
 So, use these serving tips and expect that you will win the game.
+VIDEO

-In the game, it is important to avoid giving your opponent the perfect setup, or even worse missing your own serve.
+It is essential to avoid giving your opponent the perfect setup or even worse missing your serve in the game.

-When you are alone, take the chance to come up with new, innovative motions that may surprise your opponent!
-(Make sure the serves remain legal and visible to the opponent and umpire) Just try to make it a part of your daily practice and after a few weeks, you and your opponents will be able to see results.
+When you are alone, take the chance to develop new, innovative motions that may surprise your opponent!
+(Make sure the serves remain legal and visible to the opponent and umpire) Just try to make it a part of your daily practice, and after a few weeks, you and your opponents will be able to see results.

 1 – Read correctly the serve.
 Pay attention to: